Type Declarations

 Constructors may have 0 or multiple fields, and values created with different constructors are always distinct.

 Case Expressions.
-The only way to examine a value of an enum
+The only way to examine a value of an enum type is

-expression, which are similar to if
+with a case expression, which are similar to if expressions:

 case e of